yamunariver/English/README.md

 ## `IT` with Specific locations
 ## `ON` with less specific locations
 ## `IN` with bigger locations

+## `IN` is used with means of transportation where you can't stand up
 ## we use `IN` to talk about enclosed spaces

 ## we use `ON` with words that represents a `Surface`
 ### `ON THE TABLE`
 ### `ON THE WALL`